DVS-devtools/GamifiveSDK/readme.md

 });
 ```

-2) You don't have to use <i>onStartSession</i> for starting your game, it is sufficient to call <i>startSession</i> for tracking the session's time and score.
+Note: you don't have to use <i>onStartSession</i> for starting your game, it is sufficient to call <i>startSession</i> for tracking the session's time and score.